merative/acd-containers/src/pages/configeditor/download_docker.md

 <!-- # Overview -->

-The following will walk through the steps necessary to set up and configure a system with the IBM Watson Annotator for Clinical Data Configuration Editor (ACD Configuration Editor).
-This sets up a local copy of the Configuration Editor in an "all-in-one" single system that can be used to create, edit and preview IBM Watson Annotator for Clinical Data (ACD) cartridges.
+The following will walk through the steps necessary to set up and configure a system with the Annotator for Clinical Data Configuration Editor (ACD Configuration Editor).
+This sets up a local copy of the Configuration Editor in an "all-in-one" single system that can be used to create, edit and preview Annotator for Clinical Data (ACD) cartridges.
 The Configuration Editor can also deploy and test against a remote ACD instance that you have access to.
 The diagram below shows the flows in and out of the server you'll be setting up.
 Ensure any firewalls are open to allow this traffic.

 ![Configuration Editor on Docker](../../images/ACDCE_on_docker.png)